 In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions during your appointment at any time that you don't understand something.

 Tests and diagnosis

 Diagnosing lupus is difficult because signs and symptoms vary considerably from person to person.
-Signs and symptoms of lupus may change over time and overlap with those of many other disorders.
-For these reasons, doctors may not initially consider lupus until the signs and symptoms become more obvious.
-Even then, lupus can be challenging to diagnose because nearly all people with lupus experience fluctuations in disease activity.
-At times the disease may become severe and at other times subside completely.
+Signs and symptoms of lupus may vary over time and overlap with those of many other disorders.
+No one test can diagnose lupus.
+The combination of blood and urine tests, signs and symptoms, and physical examination findings leads to the diagnosis.

 Treatments and drugs